parttimenerd/local-android-ai/README.md

 - [x] test it with one phone as the basic k3s client
     - the computer being the host
-- [ ] deploy the application to the cluster with replication
+- [x] deploy the application to the cluster with replication
-- [ ] add another phone and improve deploy scripts
+- [x] add another phone and improve deploy scripts
-- [ ] test and fix phone app
+- [x] test and fix phone app
+- [x] use phone app to automatically update location labels in node
-- [ ] test and fix advanced features of phone app
+- [x] test and fix advanced features of phone app
+- [x] create a small webapp in Java that shows the location of all nodes on a map
 - [ ] test cluster without a computer, just two phones
 - [ ] write blog post